TheMaster-2/EthicalHackingWriteUps/docs/dev.md

 ```
 Discovered 192.168.22.136

-From the attack VM, run NMAEP against the victim VM 192.168.22.136.
+From the attack VM, run NMAP against the victim VM 192.168.22.136.

 ```markdown
 sudo nmap -A -p- -T4 192.168.22.136